mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

   entire workflow if one function on one piece of data threw some kinds of "fatal" errors.

-| To handle this problem MsPASS uses a novel *ErrorLogger* object.
+| To handle this problem MsPASS uses a novel :code:`ErrorLogger` object.
 Any
   data processing module in MsPASS should NEVER exit on any error condition except one from which the operating system cannot recover.
   (e.g. a disk write error or memory allocation error)